The 5 best website builders for small businesses

 4.6

-Our latest research found that Wix is the best option for creating a professional-looking website, thanks to its more than 900 templates and simple drag-and-drop builder.
+Wix is the best website builder for creating a professional-looking site, thanks to its 900+ templates and simple drag-and-drop builder, based on over 1,200 individual tasks completed across 12 top website builders.

 💡Key takeaways